 Quantum recorded a special charge of \$7 million in the third quarter of fiscal year 2001.
 This was a result of Quantum's decision to establish close proximity between its design and manufacturing operations in order to accelerate time-to-market for future products within its DLTtape drive product family.
 This has impacted engineering, marketing and administrative employees in Shrewsbury, Massachusetts, as these positions were transitioned to Boulder, Colorado.

-The special charge is related to severance and benefits associated with terminated employees affected by this plan, which will be completed in the next fiscal quarter.
+The special charge is related to severance and benefits associated with terminated employees affected by this plan, which was completed in the third fiscal quarter of 2002.